-- The dinosaur and fossil hall is currently closed to the public as it undergoes the largest, most extensive exhibition renovation in the museum’s history.
-The David H. Koch Hall of Fossils: Deep Time is slated to open in 2019.
-Dinosaurs will be on view at the museum through interim exhibitions and programs: Last American Dinosaurs tells the story of non-avian dinosaurs’ final years in western North America and the FossiLab features a glass-enclosed lab that allows visitors to watch museum paleontologists and trained volunteers extract fossils from rock and make fossil casts and molds.
+- The dinosaur and fossil hall is closed to the public as it undergoes the largest, most extensive exhibition renovation in the museum’s history.
+The David H. Koch Hall of Fossils - Deep Time will open June 8, 2019.
+Dinosaurs are on view at the museum through interim exhibitions and programs: Last American Dinosaurs tells the story of non-avian dinosaurs’ final years in western North America, and the FossiLab features a glass-enclosed lab that allows visitors to watch museum paleontologists and trained volunteers extract fossils from rock and make fossil casts and molds.

 - The O. Orkin Insect Zoo offers visitors a variety of exhibits and live insects—as well as daily tarantula feedings—and plenty of hands-on activities.